Georgia Lease Agreement with ezSign

-Fixed term Lease (most common): There is no minimum or maximum time restriction for notice to end or renew a Lease, except that terms of notice shall be clearly defined in the Lease.
+Fixed-term Lease (most common): There is no minimum or maximum time restriction for notice required for Lease termination or renewal, except that terms of notice shall be clearly defined in the Lease.

-Month to month Leases and Leases with no set end date: Landlords must provide 60 days' notice to end Lease.
-Tenants may end Lease with 30 days' notice.
-O.C.G.A. § 44-7-7
+Month-to-month Leases and Leases with no set end date: Landlords must provide 60 days notice to end the Lease.
+Tenants may end Lease with 30 days notice.

 Returned Payment Fee